Last update: March 2025

 How to get the most out of O1/O3 and GPT-4o

-How do you effectively communicate with these powerful AI models?
-Effectively steering O1/O3-mini requires a different approach than with GPT-4o.
+How do you communicate effectively with these powerful AI models?
+Effectively directing O1/O3-mini requires a different approach than with GPT-4o.
 Here are the smartest prompt engineering strategies to achieve the best results.

 With traditional AI models, you often add a lot of context and examples.
 With O1 and O3, it works the opposite way.
-These reasoning models perform best with clear, direct prompts without unnecessary text.
+These reasoning models perform optimally with clear, direct prompts without unnecessary text.
 Avoid complex instructions or repetitions.
-The models already perform intensive internal reasoning, excessive instructions can disrupt their thought process.
-Start with a zero-shot prompt (just the task description) for complex tasks, and only add more if absolutely necessary.
+The models are already performing intensive internal reasonings, exaggerated instructions can disrupt their thought process.
+Start with complex tasks using a zero-shot prompt (only the task description) and only add more if absolutely necessary.

-Instead of this: "In this challenging puzzle, I want you to carefully go through each step to arrive at the correct solution.
+Instead of this: "In this challenging puzzle, I want you to carefully go through each step to arrive at the right solution.
 Start with an analysis of the problem, then think logically about possible solutions, and reason step by step what the correct answer is.
-Let’s tackle it methodically..."
+Let's approach it methodically..."

 Simply do this: "Solve the following puzzle: [puzzle details].
 Explain your reasoning."